Skip to main content

 • Key Configuration: Local keyring must contain the signing key

-• Sufficient Balance: Account must have enough tokens for transaction amount + gas fees
+• Sufficient Balance: Account must have enough tokens for transaction amount + gas

 • Address Formats: Use proper formats (0x… for EVM, seivaloper… for validators)